Creating a home that's safe and sound

 Health crises don’t wait for office hours, so what do you do when you don’t know where to turn for care?

-- If you believe your child needs immediate attention, is choking or you have concerns for a life-threatening emergency, call 911.
+If you believe your child needs immediate attention, is choking or you have concerns for a life-threatening emergency, call 911.
+Learn the differences between urgent and emergency care and consult our list of symptoms.

 What should I tell my child about gun safety?